OpenNLPhub/SynSetMineRe/README.md

+## Experiment Detail

+- I freeze the embedding layer.
+Only use raw word embedding to train.

+- Only Use Combined.embed word vector to do experiment.
+Other Experiment is suspended.
+QAQ

 ## Result

 In PubMed DataSet, I reimplement the best performance.
 Althought, there is a distinguish between it and result in raw paper.
 Compared with other method's result showed in paper, Reimplemented SysSetMine still performed better.